-- 3.6.1 Strategic sites which cross administrative boundaries are a particular instance where crossboundary cooperation is important.
+- 3.6.1 Strategic sites which cross administrative boundaries are a particular instance where cross-boundary cooperation is important.
 Sites where liaison has occurred are the continuing development of West of Waterlooville (part in Havant Borough) and planned new developments at North Whiteley, Welborne (in Fareham Borough). - 3.6.2 The West of Waterlooville Forum is administered by WCC and includes representatives of Havant Borough Council, Hampshire County Council, Denmead Parish Council and Southwick and Widley Parish Council.
-The Forum focuses on the development of the new community in detail, particularly community infrastructure and the establishment of community democratic forums. - 3.6.3 The Joint West of Waterlooville Planning Committee was formed by agreement of Havant Borough Council and Winchester City Council to consider planning applications within the major development area.
-Details of the meetings of the West of Waterlooville Forum and the Joint West of Waterlooville Major Development Area Planning Committee. - 3.6.4 The North Whiteley Development Forum has been established to discuss issues relating to the development of this area and includes representatives of Eastleigh Borough Council, Fareham Borough Council, Hampshire County Council, Botley Parish Council, Curdridge Parish Council and Whiteley Town Council. - 3.6.5 Welborne is a substantial new development (6000 Dwellings with allocated green space and other infrastructure) planned in Fareham Borough but adjacent to and including significant green infrastructure within Winchester District.
-Winchester City Council is safeguarding the area of green infrastructure in its development plan (policy CP18) under its Duty to Cooperate.
+The Forum focuses on the development of the new community in detail, particularly community infrastructure and the establishment of community democratic forums.
+The Joint West of Waterlooville Planning Committee was formed by agreement of Havant Borough Council and Winchester City Council to consider planning applications within the major development area. - 3.6.3 The North Whiteley Development Forum has been established to discuss issues relating to the development of this area and includes representatives of Eastleigh Borough Council, Fareham Borough Council, Hampshire County Council, Botley Parish Council, Curdridge Parish Council and Whiteley Town Council. - 3.6.4 Welborne is a substantial new development (6000 Dwellings with allocated green space and other infrastructure) planned in Fareham Borough but adjacent to and including significant green infrastructure within Winchester District.
+Winchester City Council is safeguarding the area of green infrastructure in its development plan (Policy CP18 in the current Adopted Local Plan and Policy NE7 in the draft Regulation 18 Local Plan) under Duty to Cooperate.